microsoft/ai-developer/Labs/lab-05.md

 ## Objectives
 In this exercise, you will be performing the following tasks:
+- Task 1: Deploy a Text Embedding model
+- Task 2: Create a Semantic Search Plugin to query the AI Search Index

 ## Task 1: Deploy a Text Embedding model
 1. Navigate to [Azure AI Foundry](https://ai.azure.com/) portal.